Gifted and 2E Students

 Brightmont Academy tailors instruction to individual needs, addressing the problem areas and maintaining a high level of challenge as needed while incorporating student interests to increase motivation and engagement.
-Our course offerings include Advanced Placement® (AP®) courses and college level courses that can be accessed while still in high school.
+Our course offerings include Advanced Placement® (AP®) courses.

 If a student completes work early, the reward is new content and an earlier course completion date, because of the underlying mastery-based learning structure.
 Brightmont is able to focus on depth, not volume, of work produced.

 In addition to their academic needs, gifted students also have unique social-emotional needs.
 Their heightened cognitive capabilities and fast processing speed can cause them to be hypersensitive and respond more emotionally than situations warrant, which can impact their social relationships.
 Brightmont Academy customizes instruction in a private, one-to-one setting to mitigate issues and challenges that arise when students think and process information differently from peers.
 There are no concerns about asking too many questions or dominating discussions, because each student has the teacher’s undivided attention.